 minimum tax (AMT) using available information, but does not

 calculate Quebec AMT.
 The AMT calculation is only useful as it

-relates to capital gains and Canadian dividends.
+relates to capital gains and Canadian dividends, and these alone do

 can show marginal

 tax rate if $100 RRSP deduction amount is entered in the

 RRSP deduction field - for this purpose, put your actual RRSP deduction

 in the RRSP deduction field - the RRSP savings will be incorrect, but

 the RRSP tax savings % will be your marginal tax rate.

 premiums on employment and self-employment (CPP only) income